treehouses/treehouses.github.io/pages/blog/20190831-newfeature.md

 1. **help.sh**: Now go into cli/modules and modify the `help.sh` file in the exact same way you modified the `README.md` file

-1. **cli.sh**: Next you will modify the `cli.sh` file
+1. **cli.sh**: Next you will modify the `cli.sh` file.
 In this file you will include two entries, a filepath and a case that calls the command.
 Place your new entries here in the same spots you placed it in the `README.md`

     * For the filepath, your new entry will look like this `source "$SCRIPTFOLDER/modules/temperature.sh"`
     * Below you will see cases.